RushabhJSoni/reading-notes/README.md

    - Keep tinkering away and you will achive your goal!
 3. Discipline
    - In order to grow and be successfull there are no shortcuts and discipline helps make the entire task/learning very manageble.

+If you like my artice feel free to contact me on ..